OpenCyphal-Garage/libcyphal/docs/design/readme.md

 The design makes heavy use of type erasure to facilitate modularity and low coupling.
 This often requires the use of a heap, which is done via polymorphic memory resources without explicit dependency on the global new/delete heap.
 Non-heap polymorphism is implemented through `ImplementationCell<>` as described in section titled `DynamicBuffer` below.

+Dynamic typing is leveraged with care in certain platform-specific contexts to uphold encapsulation.

 ## Transport layer

 ### Overview